hpe-dev-incubator/hpe-dev-portal/content/blog/open-source-monitoring-at-the-hpe-customer-technology-center-böblingen.md

     return 0
 ```

-The most current and complete HPE ILO Prometheus exporter (iloPromConnector.v4.3.py at the time of writing this blog), together with a routine (createILOcreadentials.v1.0.py) to generate XML-input file with encrypted user credentials, is available on [Github](https://github.com/tbeha/iloPrometheus).
+The most current and complete HPE ILO Prometheus exporter (iloPromConnector.v4.3.py at the time of writing this blog), together with a routine (createILOcreadentials.v1.0.py) to generate XML-input file with encrypted user credentials, is available on  <a href="https://github.com/tbeha/iloPrometheus" target="_blank">Github</a>.

 # V﻿isualize the data

 The CTC monitoring environment uses Prometheus as a time series database to store and Grafana to visualize the gathered data.
-Prometheus, Grafana, the  [HPE Storage Array Exporter for Prometheus](https://developer.hpe.com/blog/get-started-with-prometheus-and-grafana-on-docker-with-hpe-storage-array-exporter/) and the [HPE SimpliVity Exporter](https://www.hpe.com/psnow/doc/a50000514enw) are deployed as Kubernetes pods in order to easily scale and adjust the CTC monitoring environment.
+Prometheus, Grafana, the <a href="https://developer.hpe.com/blog/get-started-with-prometheus-and-grafana-on-docker-with-hpe-storage-array-exporter/" target="_blank">HPE Storage Array Exporter for Prometheus</a> and the <a href="https://www.hpe.com/psnow/doc/a50000514enw" target="_blank">HPE SimpliVity Exporter</a> are deployed as Kubernetes pods in order to easily scale and adjust the CTC monitoring environment.

 In order to insert the CTC power and temperature monitoring into this environment, I first had to containerize the HPE Server Exporter.
 I based the container on Ubuntu Linux, added Python and the necessary Python libraries to it and stored the server exporter script in the directory /opt/prometheus: